woossi0/suite/docs/usermanual/source/installation/linux/ubuntu/suite.rst

 .. |pgupgrade_url| replace:: http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-3.0.1.zip

+Opengeo Suite packages are available for Ubuntu 10.04 (Lucid) and 12.04 (Precise).

-The commands contained in the following installation instructions assume root privileges.
+The commands below assume root privileges.

 New install
 -----------

 .. note:: If you are upgrading from a previous version, jump to the section entitled :ref:`installation.linux.ubuntu.suite.upgrade`.

-.. warning:: Packages are only available for Ubuntu 10.04.
-Newer versions are usually known to work, but are not officially supported at this time.

 #.
 Begin by importing the OpenGeo GPG key: